-At first glance, Clover Station seems like an ideal POS solution – it’s flexible, feature-rich, and functional.
+At first glance, Clover Station seems like an ideal POS solution.
+It’s flexible, feature-rich, and functional.
 But customer feedback has grown increasingly negative over the years, mostly due to the unsavory reputation of First Data.
+It is also not a cheap product, generally requiring some spendy initial hardware costs.
+However, there are very few gaps in actual software and features that Clover offers.
 Is Clover Station worth the risk?
 Read on to find out!

 By all accounts, the cost of Clover Station itself does not vary much.
 From most of the major banks that carry it, and from First Data itself, you can buy each terminal and the accompanying hardware for around $1,000; some institutions even offer the option of leasing equipment.
 Credit card processing rates and swipe fees are another matter entirely and can range from 0.30% + 5¢ to 2.5% + 15¢ or higher, depending on the bank.
 Some locations may actually offer flat-rate processing fees.
 In general, the rate you receive will probably depend a lot on your own credit rating and the sales volume of your business.
 Those of you who have an existing business banking account may be best served by checking with your own bank to see if it offers Clover Station, or you can find authorized Clover Station vendors in your area.
 It’s possible to buy the POS outright, of course, but most vendors also offer in-house financing.
 You may be able to qualify for a loan or cash advance as well.

 Clover Station is cloud-based and stores your information in the cloud.
-However, if online services are down, the software can continue to function for a time, queuing up transactions until the internet is restored.
+If online services are down, the software can continue to function for a time, queuing up transactions until the internet is restored.

-Clover Station is best for restaurants–both quick service and full-service–and specialty retails stores.
+Clover Station is best for virtually any type of retail store and is especially suited for quick-service restaurants.
+It has the capability to handle full-service restaurants as well but lacks the breadth of features that some other restaurant-specific POS systems offer.
 It can also be used for service businesses (like hair/nail salons) or for businesses in the hospitality industry (hotels, motels, resorts, etc.).

 Clover Station is best for small to mid-sized businesses.

-I can assure you from my own personal observations, as well as general consensus from users, that Clover Station is easy to use and even easier to set up.
+- No-Hassle Set Up: Clover Station prides itself on being user-friendly, which is a huge factor in its popularity.
 It arrives nearly ready-to-go (with a preloaded menu), and there are only a few pieces to assemble.
 Click here for a detailed run-down of the entire set-up process.

 There are essentially no software requirements for Clover Station.
 Everything you do is stored in the cloud, so as long as you have a viable internet connection, you should be good to go.
 Updates are automatic and apply to all of your Clover devices.
 Additionally, if you want to access your information away from the store, you can use the Web Dashboard, which will show you everything you want to see as long as you have an internet connection (even if you have multiple Clover devices and multiple locations).

-Clover Station is so adaptable and can be customized with such a wide variety of apps, that it is difficult to discuss features in general.
-The features included in your Clover Station will be defined by the apps you choose and the functions you require.
+Clover Station is so adaptable (and can be customized with such a wide variety of apps) that it is difficult to discuss features in general.
+The features included with your Clover Station will be defined by the apps you choose and the functions you require.
 That said, I will discuss some of the most popular available features, likely to be useful to any type of business.